 - Team: I mostly agree with Rob Go.
 If you’re early, this should be early in your deck.
 Founders, key team, and advisors (within reason).
 Keep the bios short, but highlight the most relevant and most impressive things.

-- Problem: What’s the customer’s problem?
+- Problem: Who is the customer and what is their problem?
 What job are they doing and why does their current solution suck?

 - Solution/Product: Why should your customer work with you?
 What does your product do and how is it better than the status quo?
 What’s your ultimate vision?
 If you have a demo, this is where it would go, although many investors will prefer to start the meeting with that.